-Sometimes, a slight drop in performance or efficiency might signal that your air filter is dirty.
+A slight drop in performance or efficiency might signal that your air filter is dirty.
 However, a dirty air filter isn’t likely to have a noticeable impact on performance.
-But it never hurts to give it a quick glance every 5,000 miles or sooner.
+It never hurts to give it a quick glance every 5,000 miles or sooner.

 What Is a Cabin Air Filter?

-A cabin air filter provides clean air to the passengers by filtering it before it’s distributed by the climate control system.
+A cabin air filter is a type of car air filter that provides clean air to the passengers by filtering it before it’s distributed by the climate control system.
 It prevents dirt, dust particles, and allergens from contaminating the air inside the vehicle.

 Cabin air filters became widespread in the early 2000s.
-Many vehicles made before then won’t have a cabin air filter.
+Many vehicles made before then don’t have a cabin air filter.